Judge hits 2 of Yanks' 6 HRs in rout of Cubs, 10th win in 11 - NewsBreak

 Judge hits 2 of Yanks' 6 HRs in rout of Cubs, 10th win in 11

-NEW YORK — (AP) — Aaron Judge hit two of the Yankees’ six solo homers off rookie Matt Swarmer, and New York routed the Chicago Cubs 8-0 on Saturday night for its 10th win in 11 games.
+NEW YORK — Aaron Judge hit two of the Yankees ' six solo homers off rookie Matt Swarmer, and New York routed the Chicago Cubs 8-0 on Saturday night for its 10th win in 11 games.

 Giancarlo Stanton, Gleyber Torres, Jose Trevino and former Cub Anthony Rizzo also went deep against the 28-year-old right-hander as the Yankees hit their most homers since Sept.
 17, 2020, against Toronto.
 Swarmer became the first Cubs pitcher in 138 years to allow six homers.